Please read this entire page.

 - Adopting comes with valuable, real-word advice.

-- Adopting helps stop horrible mill breeders where pet stores buy their "inventory".
+- Adopting helps stop mill breeders where pet stores buy their "inventory".

 - Adopting give you the opportunity to meet a variety of pets.

-- Adopting helps stop the cycle of re-homing pets because of human problems.
+- Adopting helps stop the cycle of re-homing pets.

-- Adopting a pet that is well known by his caretakers ensures a good match with your family.
+- Adopting a pet that is well known by his caretakers ensures a good match.

 - Adopting helps stop the euthanasia of healthy animals in high kill shelters.